trimstray/nginx-admins-handbook/README.md

 - **A+** with all **100%’s** on @ssllabs and **120/100** on @mozilla observatory:

-  > It provides very restrictive setup with 4096-bit private key, only TLS 1.2 and also modern strict TLS cipher suites (non 128-bits).
+  > It provides the highest scores of the SSL Labs test.
+Setup is very restrictive with 4096-bit private key, only TLS 1.2 and also modern strict TLS cipher suites (non 128-bits).

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls12-100p.png" alt="nginx-hardening-checklist-100p" width="75%" height="75%">